Back of House to Back to School: Judice Finishes Bachelor's Through Comeback Scholar Program

 Following the Signs

-CompeteLA was introduced by the University of Louisiana System as a way for Louisiana adults with college credit to complete their degrees by providing additional support and reduced tuition.
+CompeteLA was introduced by the UL System to help Louisiana adults with college credit to complete their degrees through added support and reduced tuition.

 "I had always talked about going back to school, but I couldn't quite wrap my head around how I would do that,” Judice said.
 “So that kind of piqued my interest, and I started the process.
 I got connected with my advisor, who was super, super helpful.”